Steven Kwan Player Props: Guardians vs. Orioles

 Orioles Pitching Rankings

-- The Orioles' 4.09 team ERA ranks 12th across all league pitching staffs.
+- The Orioles pitching staff ranks 11th in MLB with a collective nine strikeouts per nine innings.

-- Orioles pitchers combine to surrender 64 total home runs at a clip of 1.2 per game (to rank 19th in the league).
+- The Orioles have a 4.10 team ERA that ranks 13th across all league pitching staffs.

-- The Orioles are sending Gibson (6-3) to the mound to make his 12th start of the season.
-He is 6-3 with a 3.82 ERA and 44 strikeouts in 66 2/3 innings pitched.
+- The Orioles rank 18th in baseball in home runs given up (64 total, 1.2 per game).

 © 2023 Data Skrive.
 All rights reserved.